If you transport a puppy in a car without a crate, ensure that your puppy is 100% secure when traveling.

-If you enjoy engaging your dog in your activities, he needs to get used to hopping in and out of your car.
+Because when you enjoy engaging your dog in your activities, he needs to get used to hopping in and out of your car.

 You can even take your pet for a holiday overseas through the Pet Passport Scheme.

 Your Puppy’s First Car Trip

 One of the first experiences of driving in a car is when you bring your puppy home for the first time.

 You can’t just put him on your lap, on the front seat next to you, or in the back seat.

 Planning for the puppy’s first trip in a car is most important if you want to reduce stress and safety issues.

 A puppy on the loose in a car can cause you to become distracted.

-So, where will your puppy sit when he is older, and you’ve packed your car for a long road trip?
+So, where will your puppy sit when he is older and you’ve packed your car for a long road trip?

-The Front Seat Should Be Out Of Bounds
+The Front Seat Should Be Out of Bounds

 A quick shopping trip can become a tragedy with a dog sitting unharnessed in the front or back seat.

 Lack of restraint can cause your dog to be thrown around the car when braking suddenly or in an accident.

-If you’re taking a trip, your puppy’s distress might make it tempting for you to put him in the front with you.
+If you’re taking a trip, your puppy’s distress might make it tempting to put him in the front with you.

-If you’ve recently got a puppy, you’ll want to have everything he needs to keep him safe.
+If you’ve recently got a puppy, you’ll want everything he needs to keep him safe.

-A puppy car harness can be an alternative to a crate.
-Having a harness or type of seatbelt will help your puppy stay comfortably in place instead of jumping around.
+A harness or seatbelt will help your puppy stay comfortably in place instead of jumping around.

 When evaluating puppy car harnesses, there are some things that you want to consider apart from the price.

-You don’t want to invest in a flimsy harness that your puppy can wriggle out.
-You want a robust harness that is crash-tested.
+You don’t want to invest in a flimsy harness your puppy can wriggle out of.

-So if you have a car accident, the harness won’t hold up, and your pet will be thrown around the car.
+So if you have a car accident and the harness won’t hold up, your pet will be thrown around the car.

 Some of these harnesses come with a seatbelt attachment, and others do not.

 When you look at some of the car harnesses for puppies, you will find some certified by the Center for Pet Safety.

 They attach directly to the seatbelt and can also be used as a walking harness.

-A Cardboard Box
+2. A Cardboard Box

-If you don’t have any other way to transport a tiny puppy under ten weeks old, you can try a small cardboard box with high sides.
+If you don’t have any other way to transport a tiny puppy under ten weeks old in a car, you can try a small cardboard box with high sides.

 A larger puppy will leap up against the sides and possibly tipple the box.

 A cardboard box isn’t ideal for traveling in a car with a puppy, but it is an emergency solution.

 It’s the ideal solution for when a bigger puppy wants to hurtle over the seats to reach you.

 It will also protect him from flying forward if you brake suddenly or are involved in a car accident.

 Some of them can be used with a dog car seat belt.

 The most significant advantage of these barriers made of wire mesh is that your dog can still walk around.

-Bed And Car Seat Combo
+4. Bed and Car Seat Combo

 Transporting a puppy in a car without a crate requires checking out bed and car seat combos.

 They are best suited for pets up to 15 pounds and can even be used on an airplane.

 These dog car seats are secured into the car seat with the seatbelt.

 Without a crate, your can still provide your puppy friend with a comfortable pet carrier.

 Of course, they are better suited to smaller puppies.